 - Which class has your favourite group of students in it?

-- What do you think you should do more of at school?
-What do you think you should do less of?
+- What do you think there should be more of at school?
+What do you think there should be less of?

 - What part of the day do you look forward to?